Max-Jacobi/sroeos/eleos/README.md

 Reference:

-Schneider, Roberts, Ott 2017
-Submitted to Physical Review C
-arXiv: [to be filled in]
+Schneider, Roberts, Ott 2017, submitted to Physical Review C, arXiv: [to be filled in]

 License: GPLv3 (see file LICENSE)